ACEnglish/kanpig/demo/README.md

 Extra Information
 -----------------
-- Typical time on a "normal" desktop computer - 3 seconds.
+- Typical time on a "normal" desktop computer - <1 second.
 - Expected output - 4 correctly genotyped SVs in a vcf.